 With so many coach training providers offering ICF Certification how do you go about navigating the various courses to ensure that the one that you choose is right for you?
 From our experience ICF Coaching Qualifications are slightly different in nature to other types of professional developmental programmes.
 Here’s a summary of what we have learnt and a few tips from us and previous coach-trainees to help you identify your own journey in becoming a Credentialed Coach.

-How to find the best ICF Accreditation programme online for you…
+How to find the best online ICF Accreditation programme:

 1. Different ICF Certifications will have Different Content